 Counting macros is recognized by many as an important part of any fitness routine and with the growing interest in flexible dieting and IIFYM (If It Fits Your Macros), many of us are familiar with the term.
 It is helpful to know how to properly manipulate your calories to support your goals, whether that is building muscle, maintaining your body weight and composition, or losing fat.
-Not familiar with macros?
-You can learn more here.
 But did you know that watching your micronutrient intake is equally, if not more important, for your overall health and wellbeing?
 Further to that point, many micronutrients are essential for the proper use of macronutrients within the body.
 If you’re not getting appropriate amounts of micronutrients, your body may not be using your macros as efficiently, stunting your gains and progress.

 You may already know what macros are but have never heard of micronutrients.
 So, let’s start simple.

 What Exactly Are Micronutrients?

 Micronutrients includes vitamins and minerals which are crucial for proper functioning of the body and can aid in the prevention and treatment of various diseases and conditions.

 Micronutrients are found in foods, are required in smaller quantities than macros, and do not contain calories.

 The difference between vitamins and minerals is that vitamins contain carbon and minerals do not, so vitamins are considered organic.